heroku/x/cmd/protoc-gen-loggingtags/README.md

 # protoc-gen-loggingtags

-A `protoc` plugin that generates `LoggingTags() map[string]interface{}` functions on Go proto message structs based on field options inside the source `.proto` files.
+A `protoc` plugin that generates `LoggingTags() map[string]interface{}` methods on Go proto message structs based on field options inside the source `.proto` files.
 The logging tags returned are safe to log without leaking information.
-The logging tag functions are code-generated so it's always in sync with the source files.
+The logging tag methods are code-generated so it's always in sync with the source files.

 The `grpcserver` package automatically checks if request or response messages implement the LoggingTags method and includes the returned tags in the context